jayaseelan-james/clean-code/README.md

 - Boundaries must be clear and well-tested to handle change.
 Limit reliance on third-party code by wrapping or adapting it to protect flexibility and control.

 ---

+## Chapter 9: Unit Tests

+### The Three Laws of TDD

+1. You may *not* write production code until you have written a failing unit test.
+2. You may *not* write more of a unit test than is sufficient to fail, and not compiling is failing.
+3. You may *not* write more production code than is sufficient to pass the currently failing test.

+- Writing tests alongside code in short cycles ensures full coverage but can lead to a large, hard-to-manage test suite.
+Thus, have them clean to ease maintenance.

+### Keeping Tests Clean

+- Neglecting test code quality leads to fragile tests that are hard to maintain and can become a bigger burden than having no tests at all.
+- Messy tests lead to costly maintenance, failed test efforts, and decaying code.
+Clean, well-designed test code is essential to long-term software health.
+- Test code is just as important as production code.
+- Tests Enable the -ilities:
+  - Clean unit tests remove fear of change and make code flexible, maintainable, and safe to improve—even with poor design.
+  - Tests enable all the -ilities, because tests enable change.
+Whereas, dirty tests block improvement, leading to decaying code and eventual test loss.

+### Clean Tests

+- Clean tests prioritize readability through clarity, simplicity, and structure, making them easy to understand and maintain.
+- Domain—Specific Testing Language: A test-specific API improves readability and evolves through refactoring, creating a clear, expressive language for writing and understanding tests.
+- A Dual Standard: Test code can trade efficiency for clarity, but must remain clean, simple, and expressive, despite differing standards from production code.

+### One Assert per Test

+- Limiting asserts in a test improves clarity.
+While one assert per test is ideal, using a few is fine if they remain clear and concise.
+Minimize asserts to keep tests readable.
+- Single Concept per Test: Each test should focus on one concept with minimal asserts to keep intent clear and avoid confusing, bloated test functions.

+### F.I.R.S.T.

+- Fast: Tests must be fast.
+Slow tests discourage frequent runs, delay bug detection, and reduce code cleanup, leading to code rot.
+- Independent: Tests should not depend on each other.
+Tests must be independent.
+When one test depends on another, failures cascade, hiding real issues and making debugging harder.
+- Repeatable: Tests should be repeatable in any environment.
+Non-repeatable tests cause unreliable results and limit when and where you can test.
+- Self-Validating: The tests should have a boolean output.
+Tests must be self-validating with clear pass or fail results.
+Manual checks make failures subjective and slow down development.
+- Timely: The tests need to be written in a timely fashion.
+Write unit tests before production code to ensure testability and better design.
+Writing them after can make testing harder or neglected.

+---